-When visiting this display we can get aquainted with the Secrets of the soviet airbase.
-Such as Soviet nuclear weapons in Hungary, catastrophes of Soviet aircraft during the years of Communism and relation between Soviet officers and soldiers and the local people.
+When visiting this collection you can get aquainted with the Secrets of the soviet airbases.
+Such as Soviet nuclear weapons in Hungary, disasters of Soviet aircraft during the years of Communism and relation between Soviet officers/soldiers and local people.
 We can also learn a lot about how and what weapons were tested and used on the bombing range of Nádudvar.
 It is a must-see for all those interested in general history or history of the XX. century.